bapkas/selfdrivingODE/README.md

 - x′_M (t) = gxM (t).

 We get the model by solving the system of ODE's we get from above using Euler's method for solving ODE's.

+## To run it yourself
+Clone repo and run selfdrivingODE.m file with hastighet.m file in the same directory.
+Will run an animation of the cars.